Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 # https://github.com/hectorcorrea/hectorcorrea.com/blob/master/etc/forever-initd-hectorcorrea.sh

-# http://www.exratione.com/2011/07/running-a-nodejs-server-as-a-service-using-forever/
+# https://www.exratione.com/2011/07/running-a-nodejs-server-as-a-service-using-forever/

 #

-# It should be easy enough to adapt to the paths to be appropriate to a
+# It should be easy enough to adapt to the paths to be appropriate to a package

-# the default repositories are far behind the times.
-Most users will be
+# are far behind the times.
+Most users will be building from source to get a

-# building from source to get a more recent Node.js version.
+# suitably recent Node.js version.

 #